snsrihari/Getting-and-Cleaning-Data-peer-assignment/CodeBook.md

 Now we get to generating average for each variable for each volunteer for each activity using reshape2 and dplyr package functions:- melt and ddply.

+The following are the variables used in the script

+features_list - data frame consisting of the list of the variables x_test <- data frame consisting of the test data x_train <- data frame consisting of the training data y_test <- data frame consisting of the test labels y_train <- data frame consisting of the training labels test_comb <- containing cbinded data of x_test and y_test train_comb <- containing cbinded data of x_train and y_train sub_train <- data frame consisting of the training subject ids sub_test <- data frame consisting of the test subject ids test_comb <- containing cbinded data of test_comb and sub_test train_comb <- containing cbinded data of train_comb and sub_train x_merged <- data obtained by merging  test_comb and train_comb
+srch <- vector contianing words to be grepped mod_col_names <- modified column names res <- logical vector denoting if the column name contains the "srch" words vars <- columns which are matched x_extracted <- data frame containing only the vars columns labels <- containing data from activity labels a0 <- data reschaped a1 <- data contianing the averages a3 <- casting data to one volunteer and one activity rows

 The coding is done taking into consideration the format of the input files.
 Any change in the format of the files may require changes in the script